code-server-boilerplates/starter-pack/README.md

 ## Checklist

-* [X] [Generate an new repo](https://cdrs-deploy.repohubdev.tk/generate/example-project) for an specific user case.
+* [X] [Generate an new repo](https://cdrs-deploy.repohubdev.tk/generate/example-project) for an specific user case or [duplicate this repo](/docs/duplicate-repo.md) to receive docs updates and more through the Pull app.
 * [ ] Replace any references by using the Search and Replace feature in VS Code (or any modern IDE).
   * Old reference to search: `{cdrs-starter-pack, starter-pack, [Example Project], code-server-boilerplates/starter-pack, example-project}`.
 (Proceed at your own risk if replacing all files using this regexp.)
 * [ ] At `charts/Chart.yaml`, reset the version into `0.1.0`.
 Also change the Chart name and Artifact Hub annonations.
 * [ ] Add your tools you want into `Dockerfile`.
-Just remember that anything requires `systemd` will not work (particularly Snaps and Flatpaks, AppImages are fine).
+Just remember that anything requires `systemd` will not work (particularly Snaps and Flatpaks, AppImages are not fine).
   * Carefullu read the comments as you edit the file
 * [ ] Edit `toolkits/virtual-machines/*bootstrapper` scripts to include needed tools lile what you did in your Dockerfile (optional, but recommended).
 Now, feel free to add systemd-required tools like Snaps, just look for these lines.